neo-kai-shuen/InvestigatingNoiseLevels/README.md

 2. How does expected noise differ between morning and afternoon across locations?
 3. Does expected noise change depending on the day of the week (beginning, middle, end)?

+To answer these questions, the study measures noise across multiple campus locations using both objective (decibel readings) and subjective (0–10 ratings) methods, combined into a normalized composite score.
+A full factorial ANOVA is used to analyze the effects of location, time of day, and day of the week, along with diagnostic checks and Tukey-adjusted comparisons to identify differences between groups.

 #### Data source
 Noise data were collected using two measurement methods across campus study locations.
 Objective noise levels were recorded using a mobile app that captured average decibel readings.
 Subjective noise levels were obtained from observers who rated the environment on a 0–10 scale.
 Both measures were normalized to a common scale and combined into a single composite score, calculated by averaging the normalized subjective and objective scores with equal weighting (0.5 each).
 This composite score serves as the response variable for analysis.

 #### Approach
-To answer these questions, the study measures noise across multiple campus locations using both objective (decibel readings) and subjective (0–10 ratings) methods, combined into a normalized composite score.
-A full factorial ANOVA is used to analyze the effects of location, time of day, and day of the week, along with diagnostic checks and Tukey-adjusted comparisons to identify differences between groups.
+The study uses a full factorial experimental design to evaluate how noise levels vary by location (3 levels), day of the week (3 levels), and time of day (2 levels).
+Data were collected across 4 observers with 2 replicates, resulting in a total of 144 observations.
+The order in which locations were visited was randomized to reduce ordering bias, and observers were treated as blocks to control for personal differences and device variability.

+A full factorial ANOVA was then used to assess main effects and interactions among the factors.
+Model validity was checked through residual diagnostics, including normality and homoscedasticity assessments.
+Tukey-adjusted pairwise comparisons were conducted to identify specific group differences.
+This design provided strong power to detect moderate to large effects and supported robust hypothesis testing to answer the study’s research questions.

 #### Key results

 #### Technical stack